papple23g/file-linker/memory-bank/activeContext.md

 - **Pre-Release Finalization**: The core feature set is complete.
 The current focus is on documentation, final checks, and preparing for the initial release to the VSCode Marketplace.

 ## Completed in this Session
+- **Version Update**: Updated version to 1.0.0.
+- **Code Cleanup**: Removed obsolete code related to the original Alt-key design.
+- **Documentation Update**: Updated all user-facing documentation and memory bank files to reflect the final hover-and-click functionality.
 - **Dependency Handling**: Implemented robust error handling for the dependency on the external "Everything" service.
-- **Documentation**: Created and updated all user-facing documentation (`README.md`, extension description) to be clear, concise, and in English.
-- **Memory Bank Sync**: All Memory Bank files have been updated to reflect the latest project status and architectural decisions.
 - **Repository Link**: Added GitHub repository link to `package.json` and READMEs.
 - **License Update**: Changed project license to MIT.